Pump Problems Pump Problems — Can I Replace Pool Pump Myself? DIY Installation Guide

 DIY Pool Pump Replacement: What's Required for Self-Installation?

-I need to replace my pool pump and I'm evaluating whether this is a project I can handle myself or if I should hire a professional.
+Found myself doing my annual spring pool prep when my old pump decided to kick the bucket, and now I'm wondering if I can tackle replacing this beast myself.
 I have basic electrical experience from working on household circuits and own standard tools, but I've never worked on pool equipment before.

 What level of technical knowledge is required for pump replacement?
 Are there specific electrical or plumbing connections that typically cause problems for DIY installers?
 I'm trying to determine if this is within my skill range and get a realistic estimate of the time commitment involved.